Flash Floods And Landslides In Indonesia Leave Dozens Dead

 Following heavy rains on Saturday, flash floods hit the town of Sentani, killing 51 and injuring 74, according to Reuters.
 Nearby, in the provincial capital of Jayapura, seven more were killed when landslides caused by the same rains slammed into homes and swept away residents.

-In a message to reporters, Indonesia's National Disaster Mitigation Agency spokesman Sutopo Purwo Nugroho said, "The number of casualties and impact of the disaster will likely increase as search and rescue teams are still trying to reach other affected areas."
+In a message to reporters, Indonesia's National Disaster Mitigation Agency spokesman, Sutopo Purwo Nugroho, said, "The number of casualties and impact of the disaster will likely increase as search and rescue teams are still trying to reach other affected areas."

 Nine houses were washed away in Sentani, Nugroho said.

-Note: An earlier version of this story incorrectly attributed two quotes to reporting by The Guardian.
-The quotes are from reporting by Agence France-Presse.